Profit vs Revenue: The Difference SaaS Founders Need to Know

 Gross Profit = Net Revenue − Cost of Goods Sold (COGS)

 COGS for SaaS means the direct costs of delivering your product: hosting, infrastructure, third-party API fees, payment processing.
 If your SaaS earns €8,000/mo and COGS is €1,200, your gross profit is €6,800.
+That ratio is the first real profit vs revenue signal in the P&L.

 Gross margin (gross profit / revenue) is the single best indicator of SaaS business health.
 The median SaaS gross margin is 75%, according to OpenView’s 2024 SaaS Benchmarks.
 Bootstrapped products with lean infrastructure routinely hit 85–90%.
 For the full breakdown of what counts as COGS and how to benchmark your own number, see SaaS gross margin explained.